 What other approaches could the company take?

-- In the case of Mortgage of property, it is advisable to go for LAP instead of credit against OD/CC, pre-shipment finance and post shipment finance.
+- In the case of Mortgage of property, it is advisable to go for LAP instead of credit against OD/CC, pre-shipment finance and post-shipment finance.

 - If a company opts for LAP, its stocks and book debts will remain free to search for working capital from other alternatives.

-Businesses are on the lookout and in desperate need for an alternate way of accessing liquidity with no collateral.
+Businesses are on the lookout and in desperate need of an alternate way of accessing liquidity with no collateral.
 The option should be completely un-secure and aid in nurturing the seasonal, permanent business prospects.
 If the structure is off-balance sheet then it acts as an icing on the cake.
 Cost is a significant factor and hence must be justified with less operational activity.
 The above parameters are an excellent substitute for businesses waiting for such avenues to access working and growth capital.

 We believe that if a seller/vendor is supplying goods/services to sizeable companies with excellent credit rating, then such seller/vendor deserves to get liquidity against unpaid receivables from such blue-chip companies completely unsecured.
 This shall bridge the current gap of receivables from such blue-chip companies and meeting the futuristic gap too beforehand when the need arises.

-Receivables from Blue-chip companies are good assets to have in the balance sheet and deserves faster liquidity against such receivables with no additional strings attached other than the debtor against which the cash has been sort for.
+Receivables from Blue-chip companies are good assets to have in the balance sheet and deserve faster liquidity against such receivables with no additional strings attached other than the debtor against which the cash has been sort for.

 You can read more about how all this can be achieved and why one should not lose liquidity only due to cost in our next blog ‘How to identify the right price to unlock liquidity?’